KPicket/KPicket.github.io/README.md

 # About Me:
 ### _My Interests_
-  I really enjoy gaming and spending time with my friends and family.
+  I really enjoy gaming, spending time with my family, and fur babies.
+I love to be outside and go for walks with my dog and tend to the garden.
 ### _Websites I reccomend_
   * [Youtube] (https://www.youtube.com) - I enjoy it because it is a huge library of videos.
 You have access to so many videos that can assist you in a recipe, fixing items, or just watching/ listening to music videos.
   * [WRAL] (https://www.wral.com) - This website is great for staying up to date on local news and weather.